 You may not have time to manage the organic and paid efforts of a successful Facebook lead generation campaign and that’s okay.
 Try one tactic at a time and build from there!
 You can also seek the help of an experienced social media consultant to help manage and optimize your Facebook page and advertising.

-Whether you manage a lead generation campaign yourself or seek the advice of a consultant, implementing these tactics can bring you one step closer to your next customer.
+Whether you manage a lead generation campaign yourself or seek the advice of a lead generation agency, implementing these tactics can bring you one step closer to your next customer.